What is the effect of the accessory nerve on the body?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The accessory nerve, also known as cranial nerve XI, primarily affects the muscles of the neck and back, which is why option B is the correct choice.
-This nerve is responsible for innervating the sternocleidomastoid and trapezius muscles, which are crucial for movements such as turning the head and shrugging the shoulders.
-The proper functioning of these muscles is essential for maintaining posture and assisting in various upper body movements.
+The accessory nerve, also known as cranial nerve XI, is primarily responsible for motor function and has a significant impact on the muscles located in the neck and back.
+This nerve innervates the sternocleidomastoid and trapezius muscles, which are essential for movements such as turning the head, tilting the head, and shrugging the shoulders.

 Subscribe